-We want to tell our community how we have made our school a sun-safe place.
-What would be the best way for us to tell our community about our sun-safe strategies?
-School newsletter, PowerPoint of photos and commentary for board of trustees, parents, peers, assembly, local paper etc. or play/song/cartoon.
+We want to tell our community that we have designed sun-safe hats.
+In the previous lesson, we have decided on the best way to do this, and we will put it into action.
+This includes a presentation, school newsletter, PowerPoint of photos and commentary for board of trustees, parents, peers, assembly, local paper etc. or play/song/cartoon.